Drumlin: Formation

 A hypothesis that catastrophic sub-glacial floods form drumlins by deposition or erosion challenges conventional explanations for drumlins.
 It includes deposition of glaciofluvial sediment in cavities scoured into a glacier bed by subglacial meltwater, and remnant ridges left behind by erosion of soft sediment or hard rock by turbulent meltwater.
 This hypothesis requires huge, subglacial meltwater floods, each of which would raise sea level by tens of centimeters in a few weeks.
 Studies of erosional forms in bedrock at French River, Ontario, Canada, provide evidence for such floods.

-Clew Bay in County Mayo, Ireland, is a vast field of drowned drumlins, which are now islands.
+Clew Bay in County Mayo, Ireland, is a vast field of semi-submerged drumlins, which are now islands.

 The recent retreat of a marginal outlet glacier of Hofsjökull in Iceland exposed a drumlin field with more than 50 drumlins ranging from 90 to 320 m in length, 30 to 105 m in width, and 5 to 10 m in height.
 These formed through a progression of subglacial depositional and erosional processes, with each horizontal till bed within the drumlin created by an individual surge of the glacier.
 The above theory for the formation of these Icelandic drumlins best explains one type of drumlin.
 However, it does not provide a unifying explanation of all drumlins.
 For example, drumlin fields including drumlins composed entirely of hard bedrock cannot be explained by deposition and erosion of unconsolidated beds.
 Furthermore, hairpin scours around many drumlins are best explained by the erosive action of horseshoe vortices around obstacles in a turbulent boundary layer.

 Semi-submerged or drowned drumlins can be observed where rising sea-levels flooded the low-lying areas in between drumlin ridges.
 The most notable example of this is Clew Bay in the west of Ireland, which contains hundreds of drumlin islands and islets.
 It was once a field of drumlins that was "drowned" following the Last Glacial Period.